gurunathans1986/DocInsightAI/README.md

-# DocInsightAI
+# Document Analyzer (RAG with Gemini)

-This project is an interactive Document Analyzer that uses Retrieval-Augmented Generation (RAG) to answer questions about any document you provide.
+This project is an interactive Document Analyzer that uses Retrieval-Augmented Generation (RAG) with Google's Gemini LLM to answer questions about any document you provide.
 It reads a serialized text version of your document and provides answers with reasoning, page numbers, and data sources.
 Each answer is also evaluated for correctness and quality.

 ## Features
 - Extracts and uses document content from a text file